mattrigg9/portfolio/src/content/projects/amazon-care/index.md

 website: https://amazon.care
 ---

-Matt is a Front End tech lead on new initiative within Amazon Care, a virtual healthcare benefit being piloted for Amazon employees and their families in the Seattle area.
+Currently contributing as a Front End tech lead on new initiative within Amazon Care, a virtual healthcare benefit being piloted for Amazon employees and their families in the Seattle area.